NeilGirdhar/efax/README.rst

 Every :python:`NaturalParametrization` has methods:

-- :python:`sufficient_statistics` to produce expected parameters given an observation,
+- :python:`sufficient_statistics` to produce the sufficient statistics given an observation,
 - :python:`pdf`, which is the density,
-- :python:`fisher_information`, which is the Fischer information matrix, and
+- :python:`fisher_information`, which is the Fisher information matrix, and
 - :python:`entropy`, which is the Shannon entropy.